 Please try to make it to class on time.
-Many times we begin writing (including current event quizzes) and reading assignments at the start of class; if you're late you will not be able to make up those assignments.
 Please don't engage in casual conversations during our lecture, discussion and group times or while we're working on other assignments.
 I reserve the right to act as necessary to maintain a productive class environment, including asking disruptive students to leave, and in extreme circumstances, dropping chronic disruptors from my course.
 I will not tolerate uncivil behavior toward other class members during class discussions.
 Uncivil behavior includes interrupting others while they have the floor, rude responses to the ideas expressed by others, and the use of racial, ethnic, sexual, gender, or religious slurs.